hasanbalkan/spring_boot_microservice_eureka_zuul_zipkin/README.md

 # To run project

-Execute "mvn clean install" command for each project one by one.
+Execute "mvn clean install" command for each project one by one.<br>
 Execure "docker-compose -f docker-compose.yml up -d" command in projects home path.

 # To test and monitor aplication